This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Our kids really love going to Orlando, FL.

-We highly recommend taking a boat tour around the canals of one of America’s wealthiest enclaves.
+We highly recommend taking a boat tour around the canals of one of America’s wealthiest enclaves in Fort Lauderdale.
 Gaze open mouth at multi-million dollar mansions, with even bigger yachts parked out front.

 Miami Beach really surprised us with how crystal clear and spectacular the water was.
 We were not expecting that for a city beach.